HILL-TOPCONSULTANCY/COLOR-APP/README.md

 docker run -d -p 8084:8080 hilltopconsultancy/color-app:orange
 docker run -d -p 8085:8080 hilltopconsultancy/color-app:pink
 ```

 ---

 ## **📌 Pushing to Docker Hub**
-To push your images to Docker Hub:
 ```sh
 docker push <UserName>/<Repo>:red
 ```

-Now, the images can be pulled and deployed anywhere.
 ---

 ## **📌 Accessing the Application**
-Open a browser and visit the following URLs:

 | Color  | URL |
 |--------|--------------------------------|
 | **Red** | [http://localhost:8081](http://localhost:8081) |